ZiembaTomasz/movieRentalProject/README.md

 # Docker

 ## How to run with docker
-Pull image from dockerhub and run it
+Pull image from dockerHub and run it
 ```
 docker pull ziembatomasz/rental:1.0
 docker run -p 8080:8080 ziembatomasz/rental:1.0